fpgaprince/rtd/docs/source/sequential.rst

     We can expect things to happen at very specific times.
 We can predict.

     With a clock we establish a sense of time.

+It is when we add timing, things become interesting.
+It allow us to create more sophisticated circuits, solving more complex problems.

+    Time and timing is everything in this world..

 From this point onward, all sequential circuit implies memory/storage and a clock.